stanmoore1/lammps/doc/src/compute_frenkel.rst

 The optional keywords listed above adjust the settings of the analysis.

-The *drvac* and *drint* distances are given as multiples of the nearest neighbor distance of the reference lattice, not in distance units, so that the same setting has the same meaning for different lattices and different lattice constants.
+The *drvac* and *drint* distances are specified as unitless multiples of the nearest neighbor distance of the reference lattice, not in distance units, so that the same setting has the same meaning for different lattices and different lattice constants.
 They default to 1.5 and 1.82, respectively.
 With those values a vacancy is connected to defects in the first two neighbor shells and a multiply occupied site to defects in the first three, and this is the case for simple cubic, bcc, and fcc